awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fsx-filesystem.md

 #### <a name="aws-resource-fsx-filesystem-return-values-fn--getatt-fn--getatt"></a>

+`DNSName`  <a name="DNSName-fn::getatt"></a>
+Use the DNSName value to access the DNS name of your Amazon FSx file system\.
+The DNS name identifies the file system\.

 `LustreMountName`  <a name="LustreMountName-fn::getatt"></a>
 Use the LustreMountName value when mounting an Amazon FSx for Lustre file system\.
 For SCRATCH\_1 deployment types, this value is always "fsx"\.
 For SCRATCH\_2 and PERSISTENT\_1 deployment types, this value is a string that is unique within an AWS Region\.
 For more information, see [Mounting from an Amazon EC2 Instance](https://docs.aws.amazon.com/fsx/latest/LustreGuide/mounting-ec2-instance.html)\.